zavalab/ADAM_Documentation/dashboard_p_graph.md

 <img src="Pictures\Dashboard_tutorials\p_graph\ex_1.png">

 <p>
     In this example, the raw material can go through technology 1 or technology 2.
 Technology 1 produces a final product, which can then be sold to customers.
-Technology 2 produces an intermediate product, which can be futher processed via technology 3, and it produces a different final product than technology 1.
+Technology 2 produces an intermediate product, which can be further processed via technology 3, and it produces a different final product than technology 1.
 </p>

 <h2>Nutrient Pollution Control Example</h2>